msmerize/msmerize/README.md

 - :seedling: Constantly growing like a spiral, seeking knowledge and learning everything of the field, tech passionate.

-- :zap: Currently working in my original idea https://www.dontheater.com // Founder of DonTheater
+- :zap: Currently working in my original idea https://www.dontheater.com // Founder of @DonTheater

 - :mailbox: You can reach me clicking the links above.
 - ---